 Can I bring someone with me?
 You will be asked to attend the appointment on your own if possible.
 Other adults will need to wait in the car.
 Children will need to attend with a parent - just the one, but please do not bring siblings.
 Patients requiring a chaperone, assistance or translators are of course able to bring someone with them.
 It would be helpful to know this in advance.

 What happens when I come into the clinic?
 You’ll be welcomed with a smile - it’s a shame you can't see it behind the mask.
-I look a bit different with scrubs, a mask and a face shield.
+I look a bit different with scrubs and a mask.
 The first thing you need to do is use gel on your hands.
-The clinic room looks similar - hopefully tidier - but that chair you sit on to take your shoes off is further away than usual.
+The clinic room looks similar - hopefully tidier!

 Can I use the lavatory?
 Please plan to avoid using the lavatory if possible.
 If you need to use it before the previous patient has left the building, there is enough space in the waiting room to allow for 2m social distancing.
 Please tell us if you have used it as the lavatory, sink and taps are all disinfected after each use.

 Can I wash my hands?
 Golly gosh, yes.
 All patients are asked to use hand gel or wash their hands upon entering the clinic.
 Turn the tap off with paper towel.
 The taps and basin are disinfected between patients.
-It’s a good idea to wash your hands or use hand gel on your way out, too.
+Please also wash your hands or use hand gel on your way out, too.

 Is the information on your website up to date?
 I’m trying hard to keep it up to date.
 Please sign up to the newsletter as I’m using that to update patients.
 Also look at the Penn Farm Podiatry Facebook page for more information.
 I hope to keep this blog up to date.
 But emailing or phoning me is the best way to get an answer for any questions.

 How do I contact you?
 The same as usual.
-The clinic landline is currently directed through to my mobile, so please leave a message if I don’t answer.
-If I do answer, please excuse my children asking for snacks in the background!
+My receptionist is off site and will forward any questions to me.
 Email is also a good way to get in touch with me.
-If your call or email is not returned, PLEASE do try again, and accept my apologies, as sometimes messages go awry and sometimes I lose track of time.
+If your call or email is not returned, PLEASE do try again, and accept my apologies, as sometimes messages go awry.

 Are coronaviruses on the foot?
 Not really, no. In theory, if you are infected and cough, the virus would drop down and land on your foot.
 Maybe avoid licking other people’s toes, just in case.
 Regardless, I have changed the antiseptic used on feet in the clinic to one that is more effective on coronaviruses.